Cardinal-Cryptography/common-amm/README.md

 ##### 💫 Deploy
 First start your local node.
 You can do that by running `make start-node` in the root directory of the project.

+To deploy contracts, execute `npm run deploy` in the root directory.
+Note that this requires rebuilding TypeScript wrappers first: `npm run compile:release`.

 ##### 💫 Help
 You can see a list of available `make` recipes by running: